Siang-Yao/Siang-Yao/README.md

 - `images/`: Directory containing all the images used in the website.

 ## License
-[MIT](LICENSE.md) - Feel free to use and modify this project as per the MIT license.
+Feel free to use and modify this project.

 ## Contact
 Please reach out to Siang-Yao Li (mailto:pattyli0327@gmail.com).